elmtree-askmo/cloudcannon-app/content/learn/economics/what-strategies-can-be-used-to-maximize-benefits-and-what-challenges-might-arise.md

 url: /learn/economics/questions/what-strategies-can-be-used-to-maximize-benefits-and-what-challenges-might-arise
 score: -1.0
 related_article1:
-    id: 170853
+    id: 170856
-    title: What is the cost curve and what factors influence its shape?
+    title: >-
+        What methods are used to calculate marginal benefit and how does it impact decision making?
     subject: Economics
-    url: /learn/economics/questions/what-is-the-cost-curve-and-what-factors-influence-its-shape
+    url: /learn/economics/questions/what-methods-are-used-to-calculate-marginal-benefit-and-how-does-it-impact-decision-making
 related_article2:
-    id: 170857
+    id: 170847
-    title: What are the key concepts and principles of economic theory?
+    title: >-
+        How do you identify costs and benefits in a cost-benefit analysis?
     subject: Economics
-    url: /learn/economics/questions/what-are-the-key-concepts-and-principles-of-economic-theory
+    url: /learn/economics/questions/how-do-you-identify-costs-and-benefits-in-a-costbenefit-analysis
 related_article3:
+    id: 170855
+    title: >-
+        Define marginal benefit and explain its role in economic theory.
+    subject: Economics
+    url: /learn/economics/questions/define-marginal-benefit-and-explain-its-role-in-economic-theory
+related_article4:
     id: 170849
+    title: >-
-    title: What is the optimal scourging theory and how does it relate to cost-benefit analysis?
+        What is the optimal scourging theory and how does it relate to cost-benefit analysis?
     subject: Economics
     url: /learn/economics/questions/what-is-the-optimal-scourging-theory-and-how-does-it-relate-to-costbenefit-analysis
-related_article4:
-    id: 170854
-    title: How does the interpretation of the cost curve affect economic decisions?
-    subject: Economics
-    url: /learn/economics/questions/how-does-the-interpretation-of-the-cost-curve-affect-economic-decisions
 related_article5:
-    id: 170860
+    id: 170858
-    title: How does central prices theory impact pricing strategies in economics?
+    title: >-
+        How is cost-benefit analysis integrated into economic models and policy making?
     subject: Economics
-    url: /learn/economics/questions/how-does-central-prices-theory-impact-pricing-strategies-in-economics
+    url: /learn/economics/questions/how-is-costbenefit-analysis-integrated-into-economic-models-and-policy-making
 ---

 &nbsp;